-The existing stock option plan (the "Stock Option Plan") was approved and adopted by the Board of the Corporation on March 28, 2019.
+The existing stock option plan (the "Stock Option Plan") was approved and adopted by the Board of the Company on March 28, 2019.

-Management believes that the purpose of the Stock Option Plan should be to assist the Corporation in securing and retaining key personnel of outstanding ability and to motivate such personnel to exert their best efforts on behalf of the Corporation by providing incentives through the granting of options pursuant to the provisions of the Stock Option Plan.
-Under the terms of the Stock Option Plan, options may be granted to directors, officers, employees and consultants of the Corporation.
-The number of shares authorized to be issued under the terms of the Stock Option Plan shall not exceed 10% of the number of outstanding Common Shares of the Corporation, being 19,451,946 Common Shares as of the date of the Circular.
-In determining the number of stock options to be granted, the Compensation Committee, upon the recommendation of the Chief Executive Officer of the Corporation, considers the number and remaining term of options currently held, and the responsibilities, functions and the performance of the employee.
+Management believes that the purpose of the Stock Option Plan should be to assist the Company in securing and retaining key personnel of outstanding ability and to motivate such personnel to exert their best efforts on behalf of the Company by providing incentives through the granting of options pursuant to the provisions of the Stock Option Plan.
+Under the terms of the Stock Option Plan, options may be granted to directors, officers, employees and consultants of the Company.
+The number of shares authorized to be issued under the terms of the Stock Option Plan shall not exceed 10% of the number of outstanding Common Shares of the Company, being 34,541,871 Common Shares as of the date of the Information Circular.
+In determining the number of stock options to be granted, the Compensation Committee, upon the recommendation of the Chief Executive Officer of the Company, considers the number and remaining term of options currently held, and the responsibilities, functions and the performance of the employee.

-Certain directors, officers, employees and consultants of the Corporation have been granted stock options pursuant to option agreements with the Corporation.
+Certain directors, officers, employees and consultants of the Company have been granted stock options pursuant to option agreements with the Company.

-The Stock Option Plan provides for 10% of the issued and outstanding Common Shares of the Corporation to be reserved for granting of options to directors, officers, employees and consultants ("Participants") pursuant to the Stock Option Plan less any Common Shares reserved for issuance under any other stock based compensation plan.
-Currently there are 19,136,644 options to acquire Common Shares outstanding being 9.8% of the currently outstanding Common Shares.
+The Stock Option Plan provides for 10% of the issued and outstanding Common Shares of the Company to be reserved for granting of options to directors, officers, employees and consultants ("Participants") pursuant to the Stock Option Plan less any Common Shares reserved for issuance under any other stock based compensation plan.
+Currently there are 18,020,796 options to acquire Common Shares outstanding being 5.2% of the currently outstanding Common Shares.
 The price payable upon the exercise of any option is set at the time of the grant, subject to regulatory requirements.
 The option price must not be less than the market price of the Common Shares defined as the closing market price on the CSE on the trading day immediately prior to the grant.
-The Stock Option Plan restricts the granting of options to any one Participant, within a one year period, to 5% of the outstanding Common Shares and restricts the granting of options to investor relations personnel to 2% of the outstanding Common Shares.
+The Stock Option Plan restricts the granting of options to any one Participant, within a one year period, to 5% of the outstanding Common Shares.
 Grants of options are based on a number of factors which are determined to be relevant at the date of the grant.